nextcloud/news/docs/developer/External-Api.md

 }
 ```

-**Hint**: Each object is explained in more detail in a separate section:
+**Note**: Each object is explained in more detail in a separate section:
 * [Folders](#folders)
 * [Feeds](#feeds)
 * [Items](#items)